-1.4 Questions on happiness
+Questions on happiness

 The literature on happiness can be framed within some key-questions.
-These questions can be ordered as steps in the rational process, the Utilitarians had in mind, for creating greater happiness for a greater number.
+These questions can be ordered as steps in the process for creating greater happiness for a greater number.
+1) What is happiness precisely?
+2) Can happiness be measured?
+3) How happy are people presently?
+4) What causes us to be happy or unhappy?
+5) Can happiness be raised lastingly?